i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/monitoring-resources/passive-monitoring/monitoring-with-snmp-traps.md

 :::note

-It's only possible with Centreon Broker and on central monitoring.
+It's only possible with Broker and on Central Manager.

 :::